 The Station 256 Conference Room, which is immediately adjacent to the residence, is available by appointment for the artist when not in use by park.
 The artist also has access, with previous arrangement, to the work space in the lower level of The Richard and Jane Manoogian Mackinac Art Museum for project work and/or workshops.

 The artist is asked to provide one public presentation (workshop, lecture, reading, demonstration, etc.) during the residency.
 The presentation will take place at 7:00 p.m. on the second Wednesday of the artist’s residency.
 There are multiple options for the location of the presentation and a final decision will be made after the artist is selected.
 The artist will also contribute one piece of their work to Mackinac State Historic Parks within 12 months of the end of the residency.

 The artist is responsible for transportation to and from Mackinac Island and should bring all personal equipment, supplies, and food.
 There is a grocery store located across the street.
 Check-in is on Monday between 3 and 5 pm; check out is on Sunday by 12 noon.
 No housekeeping is provided during the residency and artist is responsible for leaving the residence clean and in good order.

-Applications are now being accepted for the 2021 Artist-in-Residence season.
+Applications are no longer being accepted for 2021.